TheAttentionSeeker5050/azure-func-website-status-validator/Readme.md

     ]
 }

-#statuses can be "online" (if return fetch ok status), "unauthorized" (if return http 401 or 403), "offline" (if not ok), and "undefined" (anything else)
+#statuses can be "up" (if return fetch ok status), "unauthorized" (if return http 401 or 403), and "down" (if not ok)
 ```